-In most cases, it will be useful to dig deeper into the content in a review set and organize it to facilitate a more efficient review.
+In most cases, it's useful to dig deeper into the content in a review set and organize it to facilitate a more efficient review.
 Using filters and queries in a review set helps you focus on a subset of documents that meet the criteria of your review.

-A review set only displays a maximum of 10,000 items per page.
+A review set displays a maximum of 1,000 items per page and up to 10 pages (for a total of 10,000 items displayed per review set).
 Use default or custom filters to adjust the displayed items as needed.

 Every searchable field in a review set has a corresponding filter that you can use for filter items based on a specific field.

 There are multiple types of filters:

 - Freetext: A freetext filter is applied to text fields such as Subject.
 You can list multiple search terms by separating them with a comma.

 - Date: A date filter is used for date fields such as Last modified date.